Aquarium Driftwood, Aquarium Tank, Aquascaping, Driftwood Tank

 Driftwood is wood that has been washed over through a beach, river, or a lake by action of flooding, high winds, or other natural occurrences, or as the result of logging.
 Most of them are the remains of trees, in whole or in part, and generally found on seashores or river/ lake banks.
 They can be in any shape but normally share the similarity of gray, gnarled and weathered-looking.

-Driftwood can be used for many purposes, as parts of decorative furniture or other art forms , or simply aquascaping material which is also our focus of the discussion today.
+Aquarium driftwood can be used for many purposes, as parts of decorative furniture or other art forms , or simply aquascaping material which is also our focus of the discussion today.

 How come your aquarium needs driftwood?

-Your aquarium needs it not only because of aesthetic reasons but because your aquatic creatures may need it as well.
+Your aquarium tank needs it not only because of aesthetic reasons but because your aquatic creatures may need it as well.

-Driftwood acts as a shelter for your fish.
+Driftwood acts as a shelter for your live fish.
 When they feel insecure or stressed, they may hide themselves there.
 Besides, driftwood can be a place for them to find food, especially for creatures considered algae-eating critters.

 (Image of driftwood displayed in an aquarium)